Winger - A Window Manager v2.9.0

 Highlights

-• Minimized windows are grouped at the bottom of the panel, adding an additional dimension to window organisation.
+- Minimized windows are grouped last in the panel, adding an additional dimension to window organisation.
 (For MacOS users, this aligns with MacOS's more meaningful treatment of minimized windows).

 Is this like tab groups?
 Why manage windows?